-Romania’s second city of Cluj-Napoca, de facto capital of Transylvania, is home to 2012 champions CFR, and local rivals Universitatea, or ‘U’.
-While ‘U’ can claim a better long-term pedigree, placed sixth in Romania’s all-time league records, CFR have enjoyed more recent success thanks to the arrival of entrepreneur Árpád Pászkány in 2001.
+Romania’s second city of Cluj-Napoca, de facto capital of Transylvania, is home to 2019 champions CFR and local rivals Universitatea, or ‘U’.
+Until recent financial upheavals saw ‘U’ lose their top-flight status, even their name, their long-term pedigree overshadowed the railwaymen of CFR.
+That all changed once entrepreneur Árpád Pászkány took over the Feroviarii in 2002.

-Both CFR (‘che-eff-airr’) and ‘U’ were founded in the early 20th century.
+Both CFR (‘chef-fair-rei’) and ‘U’ were founded in the early 20th century.
 CFR is the acronym for the local railways, with which the club has always been associated.

 Local derbies are fierce affairs, most notably the on-field fisticuffs that caused the clash of May 2012 to be abandoned.
 Then there was the cup semi-final of 2015 that didn’t produce a single goal over two legs and was settled on penalties.
 Between fans, animosity was at its height immediately after World War I, when Transylvania, and Cluj-Napoca itself, changed hands from Hungary to Romania.

 Back then, the key local team was Victoria Cluj, league runners-up three times but dissolved in 1947.
 Today, for the first time in Romanian football history, league titles have been heading this way, along with European lucre.
-For how long may be entirely up to the new investors of the Railwaymen – under-achieving U almost lost their top-flight licence in 2013.
+For how long may be entirely up to the new investor in the Railwaymen – under-achieving U only came close to a return to Liga I in 2019.

-The tourist office can provide information about accommodation.
-For value and location, the Hotel Sport (Aleea Stadionului, +40 264 593 921) is a classic old Socialist lodging alongside the Cluj Arena, near a pretty boating lake.
+For value and location close to Universitatea, the Hotel Sport (Aleea Stadionului, +40 264 593 921) is a classic old Socialist lodging alongside the Cluj Arena, near a pretty boating lake.
 Breakfast is included in the internet booking-site rates of less than €20 per person.

-Nearer town but still within easy reach of both grounds, the Grand Hotel Napoca is a renovated four-star.
-Dead central, the three-star Hotel Transilvania is where ‘Dracula’ character Jonathan Harker stays in Bram Stoker’s novel.
+Nearer town at Octavian Goga 1 but still within easy reach of both grounds, the Grand Hotel Napoca is a renovated four-star.
+Dead central at Regele Ferdinand 20, the three-star Hotel Transilvania is where ‘Dracula’ character Jonathan Harker stays in Bram Stoker’s novel.